Quito in 5 Days

 Palacio de Gobierno

-This morning we are going on a tour the Palacio de Gobierno.
-The tour is free, but needs to be reserved by email (in Spanish) so I’m quite proud of my achievement.
+We have booked a tour of the Palacio de Gobierno; seat of government and official residence of the President.
+The tour is free, but needs to be reserved by email (in Spanish), so I’m quite proud of my achievement.
 We head for the security post.
 Our names are on the list – a triumph!

 Guard at Palacio de Gobierno